-Born-Oppenheimer dynamics.
-Born-Oppenheimer excited-state dynamics can be useful to investigate qualitatively the evolution of the chromophore in the excited state, or even to gain more information on its photochemistry.
+Born-Oppenheimer (BO) excited-state dynamics can be useful to investigate qualitatively the evolution of the chromophore in the excited state, or even to gain more information on its photochemistry.
 Its applicability however depends strongly on the system of interest.
 In some cases, BO dynamics has to be integrated with assumptions on what happens when a crossing between potential energy surfaces is encountered.
-Such quasi-BO simulations have proven useful in describing Proton-Coupled Electron Transfer (PCET) mechanisms in BLUF photoreceptors.
-111-113 This process involves not only the pigment (the flavin) but also two close-by protein residues, a tyrosine and a glutamine.
-25 The photochemistry proceeds by a photoinduced electron transfer from the conserved tyrosine to the flavin chromophore, coupled with a double proton transfer.25 A key step of the mechanism though is the behavior of the system after the electron transfer has taken place, that is, when the system is in a charge transfer state.
-This means that following one excited state is enough understand some characteristics of the photochemistry.
+Such quasi-BO simulations have proven useful in describing Proton-Coupled Electron Transfer (PCET) mechanisms in BLUF photoreceptors.102-104 This process involves not only the pigment (the flavin) but also two close-by protein residues, a tyrosine and a glutamine.
+The photochemistry proceeds by a photoinduced electron transfer from the conserved tyrosine to the flavin chromophore, coupled with a double proton transfer.
+A key step of the mechanism though is the behavior of the system after the electron transfer has taken place, that is, when the system is in a charge transfer state.
+This means that following one excited state is enough to understand some characteristics of the photochemistry.

-The above-mentioned mechanism starts with blue-light absorption, and the flavin is excited to its lowest $\pi{\text{flavin}} ightarrow \pi{\text{flavin}}^$ excited state (locally excited, LE state).
+The above-mentioned mechanism starts with blue-light absorption, and the flavin is excited to its lowest $\pi{\text{flavin}} \rightarrow \pi^{\text{flavin}}$ excited state (locally excited, LE state).
 After few ps, protein reorganization drives an electron transfer from tyrosine to the excited flavin generating a charge-transfer (CT) state formed by a negatively charged flavin and a positively charged tyrosine.
-Because of this charge separation, the system transfers protons to compensate for the charge imbalance: a first proton is transferred from the tyrosine to the alutamine, and a second one from the alutamine to the flavin.
+Because of this charge separation, the system transfers protons to compensate for the charge imbalance: a first proton is transferred from the tyrosine to the glutamine, and a second one from the glutamine to the flavin.
 As a result both the tyrosine and the flavin are neutralized and a singlet diradical ground state is obtained (Forward PCET, Figure 3a).
 Then, the system undergoes the rotation of the imidic acid group, forming a new network of hydrogen bonds (Gln rotation, Figure 3a).
 The last step consists of another PCET process, in which a back electron transfer occurs from flavin to tyrosine, followed by a double proton transfer from flavin to Gln and from Gln to Tyr, reaching the light-adapted state (Reverse PCET, Figure 3a).

-This mechanism was studied using BO excitedstate dynamics in two different systems (AppA-BLUF and SIr1694-BLUF), and with different QM/ MM methods.
-111-113 In both cases the classical, atomistic representation of the surrounding environment was fundamental to obtain realistic dynamics.
-However, Goings et al. 111 employed an electrostatic embedding QM/MM method, while Mazzeo et al. 113 used polarizable embedding.
-In both cases, the QM part included both Tyr21 and Gln63 as they are actively involved in the reaction.
-The TD-DFT and Δ SCF methods were used to propagate the initial excited-state dynamics, which led to different results due to their inherent methodological differences (See Section 'Multiscale quantum/classical approaches').
+This mechanism was studied using BO excited-state dynamics in two different systems (AppA-BLUF and Slr1694-BLUF), and with different QM/MM methods.102-104 In both cases the classical, atomistic representation of the surrounding environment was fundamental to obtain realistic dynamics.
+However, Goings et al. employed an electrostatic embedding QM/MM method, while Mazzeo et al. used polarizable embedding.